Plymouth: Sport

-Plymouth is home to Plymouth Argyle F.C., who, as of the 2025-26 season, play in the third tier of English football, Sky Bet League One.
+Plymouth is home to Plymouth Argyle F.C. which, as of the 2025-26 season, plays in the third tier of English football, Sky Bet League One.
 The team's home ground is called Home Park and is located next to Central Park.
 It links itself with the group of English non-conformists that left Plymouth for the New World in 1620: its nickname is "The Pilgrims".
-The city also has three Non-League football clubs; Plymouth Parkway who play at Bolitho Park, Elburton Villa who play at Haye Road and Plymstock United who play at Dean Cross.
+The city also has three non-league football clubs; Plymouth Parkway who play at Bolitho Park, Elburton Villa who play at Haye Road and Plymstock United who play at Dean Cross.
 Plymouth Parkway were promoted to the Western League from the South West Peninsula League in 2018, and after two Covid-19 interrupted years to the Southern Football League in 2021, whilst Elburton Villa and Plymstock United continue to compete in the South West Peninsula League.

-Other sports clubs competing in national competition include Plymouth Albion, Plymouth City Patriots, Plymouth Raiders and Plymouth Gladiators.

-Plymouth Albion Rugby Football Club is a rugby union club that was founded in 1875 and are currently competing in the third tier of Professional English Rugby the National League 1.
-They play at the Brickfields.
+Plymouth Albion Rugby Football Club is a rugby union club that was founded in 1875 and is currently competing in the National League 1, the third tier of professional English rugby; it plays at the Brickfields.

-In basketball, the city is represented by two teams; Plymouth City Patriots, of the top-tier British Basketball League, and Plymouth Raiders of the National Basketball League.
+In basketball, the city is represented by two teams: Plymouth City Patriots, of the top-tier British Basketball League, and Plymouth Raiders of the National Basketball League.

-Plymouth Gladiators are a speedway team, currently competing in the British National League, with home meetings taking place at the Plymouth Coliseum.
+Plymouth Gladiators is a speedway team, currently competing in the Championship, with home meetings taking place at the Plymouth Coliseum.
 Plymouth cricket club was formed in 1843, the current 1st XI play in the Devon Premier League.
-Plymouth is also home to Plymouth Marjons Hockey Club, with their 1st XI playing in the National League last season.
-Plymouth Mariners Baseball club play in the South West Baseball League, they play their home games at Wilson Field in Central Park.
-Plymouth was home to an American football club, the Plymouth Admirals until 2010.
+The city is also home to Plymouth Marjons Hockey Club, with their 1st XI playing in the National League last season.
+Plymouth Mariners baseball club play in the South West Baseball League, they play their home games at Wilson Field in Central Park.

-Plymouth is an important centre for watersports, especially scuba diving and sailing.
+The city is an important centre for water sports, especially scuba diving and sailing.
 The Port of Plymouth Regatta is one of the oldest regattas in the world, and has been held regularly since 1823.
 In September 2011, Plymouth hosted the America's Cup World Series for nine days.